TheSoteriaProject/Soteria/README.md

 ```

 ### Extra Features
 - If a line contains `Ignore Match` the line will still match, but the Severity will change from Error to Warn.
 This helps phase out certain forms of Insecure Communication gradually.
+(Bash Exclusive)

 ### Notes
 - Flags are optional, but a project path is required for the tool to run.